 Earlier, we established that social media marketing is significantly cheaper than most other forms of advertising, including Google ads.
 But that doesn’t mean you won’t need a considerable monthly budget.

 Paid social media ads allow you to advertise exclusively to your target audience.
-The cost is determined by a per-click model.
+A per-click model determines the cost.
 In other words, you pay a fee each time the link in your ad is clicked on by a social media user.
 That fee can range anywhere from 20 cents to $10 per click.

 A new business should probably plan on spending approximately $1,000 per month on paid social media ads.
 This budget will give you the capabilities to present your ads to a sufficient amount of targeted users at a sufficient frequency.

-For comparison’s sake, this is just a fraction of what you’d have to spend each month to generate sufficient results from a Google ads campaign.
+For comparison’s sake, this is just a fraction of what you’d have to spend each month to generate satisfactory results from a Google ads campaign.

 What are the Best Social Media Platforms for Small Businesses?